-We live in a modest semi-terraced house in Bottesford, near Scunthorpe, in North Lincolnshire.
+We live in a modest three-bedroom apartment in Altena, North Rhine-Westphalia, Germany.

 We do this by welcoming people to our home for solidarity circles and discussion, the breaking of bread, and the breaking of old habits that hold us back from flourishing.

 Heather is a Colombian/USer, now also British, with a background in economics and sustainability at the university level.
-She coordinates the Sanctuary Breaks scheme for the Greater Lincolnshire Area of Sanctuary.
+She coordinated the Sanctuary Breaks scheme for the Greater Lincolnshire Area of Sanctuary in England.
+She supports the coordination of Extinction Rebellion in Germany.
 She loves a house full of cultures and languages and love.

 Howard is English, born and bred in Lincolnshire, and loves eclectic cycling and trains and photography.
-He pays the rent etc with his job in a factory.
+He pays the rent etc with his bicyle mechanic job in Altena.

-Elsie is English, born in South Gloucestershire and bred in Colombia & Lincolnshire.
+Elsie is English and Colombian, born in South Gloucestershire, England and bred in Colombia & Lincolnshire.
 She loves politics and has her own podcast.
+Inspired by Greta Thunberg, she is a climate breakdown activist with Extinction Rebellion.

 keduzi is a made-up word.
 “Doozy” is an English word used, chiefly, in the United States and Canada to indicate something big, something extraordinary.
 Changing habits, facing addictions, becoming a more connected parent, responding to migration/refugees, stopping the burning of fossil fuels – these are all doozies.